Ville Koistinen

-Ville Koistinen (born July 17, 1982) is a Finnish professional ice hockey defenceman currently playing with HPK in the Finnish Liiga.
+Ville Koistinen (born July 17, 1982) is a Finnish former professional ice hockey defenceman who played in the National Hockey League (NHL) with the Nashville Predators and Florida Panthers.

 Playing career

 Undrafted, Koistinen played professionally in his native Finland with Ilves Tampere of the SM-liiga for 6 seasons.
 On May 18, 2006, Koistinen signed with the Nashville Predators of the NHL.
 Koistinen made his North American debut in the 2006–07 season, playing with the Predators affiliate, the Milwaukee Admirals.
 He was chosen to AHL-All Star Classic that year scoring 9 goals and 41 points in 59 games.